Reassessment rattles homeowners - Lititz Record Express

 County workers will set up shop Monday at Park City Center to answer questions about the preliminary figures and the appeals process.

-Officials will be available in the mall’s community room, near the Kohl’s entrance, from 10 a.m. to 8 p.m. daily from March 13 to 31 to review assessment information.
+Officials will be available in the mall’s community room, near the Kohl’s entrance, from 10 a.m. to 8 p.m. weekdays from March 13 to 31 to review assessment information.

-Final reassessment values will go out June 1 and property owners have 40 days after to file an appeal free of charge to have that value adjusted if they feel it’s unfair.
+Final assessment values will go out June 1 and property owners have 40 days after to file an appeal free of charge to have that value adjusted if they feel it’s unfair.

-During the 2004 reassessment, roughly 3,600 corrections were made to property listings during the two months after the preliminary figures went out.
+During the 2004 reassessment, roughly 3,600 corrections were made to property listings during the two months after the preliminary figures went out and 9,000 formal appeals were eventually submitted.

 During the 1996 reassessment, there were 11,912 formal appeals filed.
 Of those, 8,122 led to reductions.

-An inquiry to school district officials and local municipalities, including Warwick Township and Warwick School District found staff fielded few if any calls from residents asking about future tax bills.
+An inquiry to several school district officials and local municipalities found staff fielded few if any calls from residents concerned about future tax bills.

-April Hershey, Warwick superintendent, and Dan Zimmerman, Warwick Township manager, said neither had received preliminary reassessment data.
+Preliminary assessment data was not shared with school districts and municipalities though new values go into effect Jan.
+1, 2018, for county and municipal bodies, and July 1, 2018, for school districts.

-Chatter on our Lititz Record Express Facebook page has been dominated by homeowners hit with huge assessment hikes.
+Chatter on our Ephrata Review Facebook page has been dominated by homeowners hit with huge assessment hikes.

-Maria DiStravolo Elliott Mine noted her property went up “but I most likely will not appeal since it’s still a fair assessment of what I believe the fair market value of my home to be — there is an appeal process in place if you do not believe the assessed value is equal to fair market value.”
+Tina Thompson expressed frustration in not knowing exactly how the new assessments will impact property taxes.

+“I wish we knew a dollar amount.
+That’s the bottom line and what I want to know,” she noted. “…Part of the issue is the assessments have not been done in 12 years.
+This makes the amounts even higher.”

 Patrick Burns is social media editor and staff writer for the Lititz Record Express.
 He welcomes your questions and comments and can be reached at pburns.eph@lnpnews.com or at 721-4455.